TECH7Fox/sip-hass-docs/docs/developers/introduction.md

 ---
 sidebar_position: 1
-title: Introduction
 tags:
-    - Developers
+    - developers
 ---

-# Introduction
+# Developer Documentation

 The developers section is for people who want to
 - work on the add-on, integration or SIP Core.